All Episodes

 of the United States of America.
 Now, will most people

-Most people, maybe like the talented tenth or fifteen percent
+Most people, maybe like the talented tenth or fifteen percent,

 will probably invest the difference, but most which is a

-great idea, whatever you put into your mortgage, you should
+great idea.
+Whatever you put into your mortgage, you should

-are going to take the difference and do lifestyle shit.
+people are going to take the difference and do lifestyle shit.
 Unfortunately,

-So you're coming from a logical standpoint, because you're a
+So you're coming from a logical standpoint because you're a

 anywhere without knowing the exit already.
 And if you don't

-sell the house.
+a house.
 Just like a stock, right, we always say, okay,

 you should hold the stock for ten years or if

-you go into an options trade.
+you're going too an options trade.
 You know when I

 think you gotta have the same approach in real estate.